alexbelgium/hassio-addons/filebrowser/README.md

 ## About

 Web based [File Browser](https://filebrowser.org/).
-This addon is based on the [docker image](https://hub.docker.com/r/hurlenko/filebrowser) from hurlenko.
+This addon is based on the [docker image](https://hub.docker.com/r/filebrowser/filebrowser) from filebrowser.

 ## Configuration

-Webui can be found at <http://your-ip:8080>.
+Webui can be found at <http://your-ip:port> at the port that you map to 8080 in the addon's options.
 Default username: "admin" and password: "admin"

 Network disk is mounted to `/share/storagecifs`.